virtualidentityag/quality-gate/README.md

 - `biotope-quality-gate lint --javascript` - will only lint `js` files
 - `biotope-quality-gate lint --include-jsx` - will lint `ts`, `tsx`, `js`, `jsx`, `scss` and `css` files

-**Note**: When using `--sass` with either `--typescript` or `--javascript`, you are bound to using the default configurations given (i.e. don't specify the `--config` option).
-This is due to sass and typescript/javascript both having very different configuration files.
-We advise you to always create separate npm scripts for linting style and logic to avoid this issue entirely, or use the default configurations.

 #### Fix
 This option will try to fix any errors that it finds automatically.
 If there are errors it finds but